Skip to main content

 LEXINGTON, Ky.
 (May 8, 2020) — Twenty-five years ago, Nazr Mohammed left Chicago to enroll at the University of Kentucky.
 Mohammed chased his dreams as a basketball player and a student.
 First came a pair of national championships and All-Southeastern Conference honors during three years as a Wildcat.

 Next, Mohammed left UK to become a first-round pick to begin an 18-year professional career that included an NBA championship run with San Antonio.
-And after his retirement in 2016, Mohammed moved into a front-office career with the Oklahoma City Thunder that has him on track to one day become an NBA general
+And after his retirement in 2016, Mohammed moved into a front-office career with the Oklahoma City Thunder that has him on track to one day become an NBA

 By Lindsey Piercy